microsoft/textgame_baseline_agents/README.md

 ## AStar Results

-These results are obtained from 3 independent runs of AStar using seed values 1, 2, 3.
+A* Search builds a graph of visited states in search of high-scoring game states.
+It uses the save and load handicap to visit arbitrary states in the graph and valid actions to expand a state and obtain all of the subsequent child-states.
+In search of the highest scores, A* uses a heuristic to which preferrs to expand states that have higher game scores.
+The following results are obtained from 3 independent runs of AStar using --seed=1/2/3.
 Each run was allowed to expand 200,000 nodes in the search tree.
 This experiment can be replicated as follows:

 ```python astar.py --rom {rom} --seed {seed} --iters 200000```